tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 A proprietary key MUST contain at least one underscore character ("_") as a delimiter in the string, with characters both before and after the underscore.
-The right-most underscore serves as a separator between a vendor-specific namespace and the key name; i.e., the string to the right of the right-most underscore is the key name and the string left from the underscore specifies the vendor-specific namespace.
+The right-most underscore serves as a separator between a vendor-specific namespace and the key name; i.e., the string to the right of the right-most underscore is the key name and the string to the left of the right-most underscore specifies the vendor-specific namespace.
 For example, "example_tech_authmode" could be a proprietary key indicating an authentication mode defined by a vendor named "Example Tech".